thayer11/active-record-pizza-lab/readme.md

 #### Starter Code

 The same code as our lesson is included in the `starter-code` folder.
-The Sinatra setup is ready to go, you just need to fill in your controller.
+The Sinatra setup is ready to go, you just need to fill in your routes and controller logic.

 #### Deliverable

-Shoot to create a complete RESTful controller with appropriate ActiveRecord methods inside and compare your work with the solution code when complete.
+Shoot to create a complete RESTful controller with appropriate ActiveRecord methods inside.

 You'll get a lot more practice with this so don't sweat it if you're struggling, but if you are: